 With the 7.1 surround Realtek ALC892 audio chipset onboard you don't need to pick up a sound card, something that helps bring the price of the budget build down.
 The quality of sound reproduction is perfect for watching movies or listening to music and while it won't be terribly effective at sound editing, that really is not the purpose of this build.

-This month on NewEgg is a sale on the modular Corsair CX430M, enough power for the Budget Build with the added bonus of less case clutter since you only need to plug in the cables you will be using.
+This month on NewEgg is a sale on the modular Corsair CX430M bringing the actual cost down to $20.
+The PSU has enough power for the Budget Build with the added bonus of less case clutter since you only need to plug in the cables you will be using.
 It has a single 6+2 PCIe power connector and enough power to handle to handle a GPU if you opt for discrete video.